hpalmete/dilbert-tools/README.md

 Each YAML file will be named `YYYY-MM-DD.yml` and will have the keys `date`, `title`, `tags`, and `transcript`.
 If there is no title or transcript for the strip, then the respective key's value will be null.

+If a strip has to be downloaded from a source other than [dilbert.com](http://dilbert.com/), then its YAML file will also have a key called `alternate-source` containing the URL of either the page that was used or the image URL itself.
+A warning will also be printed to standard error for each alternate source tried.

 ### Usage